fractal-solutions/qflow/README.md

 See [documentation/examples.md](documentation/examples.md) for a full list of examples.

+## Advanced Examples

+### Interactive Webview Form with Validation

+This example demonstrates how to create a persistent interactive webview for a multi-field form, perform data validation using `DataValidationNode`, and provide dynamic feedback to the user within the webview.

+See [examples/advanced_interactive_webview_form.js](examples/advanced_interactive_webview_form.js) for the full example.

+### Webview Data Visualization

+This example demonstrates how to generate data within a qflow, create dynamic HTML content with embedded JavaScript (using Chart.js) for data visualization, and display this visualization in a `WebviewNode`.

+See [examples/webview_data_visualization.js](examples/webview_data_visualization.js) for the full example.

 ## Observability (Event System)

 `qflow` includes a built-in event system for `AsyncFlow` that provides detailed insights into the execution of your workflows.
 This allows for powerful, real-time monitoring, logging, and debugging.